Continuing Medical Education Information: New Drugs in Oncology

 This live activity has been approved for a maximum of 6.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 All nonphysician attendees are welcome to submit a request for a Certificate of Participation, through the submission of the evaluation form, which may enable nonphysicians to apply their Annual Meeting participation toward re-licensure.
 Specific nursing and pharmacy continuing education credit is no longer offered.

 Any questions related to CME may be directed to ASCO Staff at email@example.com or 571-483-1403.

-Cosponsored by the Society for Clinical Trials, this seminar is designed for physicians, researchers and fellows interested in clinical trial design and implementation.
-The seminar may also be of benefit to nurses, pharmacists, physician assistants, and other health care professionals involved in cancer clinical research.
+The seminar may also be of benefit to nurses, pharmacists, physician assistants, and other health care professionals involved in clinical care and research in this area.

 Upon participation in this activity, attendees will be able to:

-This activity was planned in the context of the following ACGME competencies: Medical Knowledge, Professionalism, and Systems-based Practice.
+This activity was planned in the context of the following ACGME competencies: Patient Care, Medical Knowledge, and Systems-based Practice.

 Unlabelled Usage Statement

 The information presented is that of the contributing faculty and does not necessarily represent the views of the American Society of Clinical Oncology and/or any named commercial entity providing financial support.
 Specific therapies discussed may not be approved and/or specified for use as indicated by the faculty presenters.
 Therefore, before prescribing any medication, please review the complete prescribing information including indications, contraindications, warnings, precautions and adverse effects.